 Reflection Exercise #9

 about anger and instrumentality in women’s relationships.
 Write

 three case study examples regarding how you might use the content of this section

 in your practice.

-According to Bowlby’s early writing in the area of attachment, what is the rationale behind his claim that anger of hope (versus an anger of despair) was a functional anger?
+QUESTION 23 What is the rationale behind the claim that anger of hope (versus an anger of despair) was a functional anger?
 Record the letter of the correct answer